aarhuuus/solace/README.md

 <!-- GETTING STARTED -->
 ## Getting started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is a list of things you need to use to ensure an excellent experience.
-      * npm
+- npm
-      * nodejs
+- nodejs

 ### Installation

-_Below is an example of how you can probably do the installing and setting up the app.._
+_Below is a step-by-step of how you can do the installing and setting up the app.._

 1. Clone the repo
    ```sh